rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Equality is an example of an abstraction developers implement and use, but not think much about.
 However, the list of surprising behaviors like these is quite long affecting all kinds of abstractions.
-Gochas create chaos in the cognitive process.
+Gochas create a chaos in the cognitive process.
+Gotchas often become mystery bugs and are resolved using workarounds.
 For abstractions to work as a cognitive load reducer, they need to be treated seriously by the implementer.

 Developers I talked to often responded to such examples by saying something like: "This is just bad code, whoever implemented it should have been more careful".